 “Although the electronics provide the greatest potential for fire and shock hazards, a 200-pound cart made of steel and other materials presents additional hazards to the user,” Fisher says.

-“This is where additional tests, such as overall grounding and stability tests, add an extra level of safety for our customers.
+“This is where additional tests, such as overall grounding and stability tests, provide an extra level of safety for our customers.
 The grounding tests ensure the chassis is grounded to the electrical system properly, while stability tests ensure our carts are safe and won’t tip over while moving or when additional weight is added.”

 Verifying Product Certification